France Gall: 1990s and later

-Gall took a break from singing in the early 1990s and did not record any more for several years to come.
-She did, however, make an album called Double Jeu with Berger released 12 June 1992.
+Gall took a break from singing in the early 1990s and did not record any more for several years.
+She did make an album titled Double Jeu with Berger, released 12 June 1992.
 Following the release of Double Jeu, Gall and Berger announced a series of concerts in various Parisian venues; this project was nearly cancelled by Berger's death from a heart attack on 2 August 1992.
 Although Gall was strongly affected by Berger's death, she wanted to complete the project they had planned.
 She decided to commit to the performances at Bercy and promoted the songs that she and Berger had created together.

-She finally performed at the Bercy in September.
+She performed at the Bercy in September.
 All the songs she performed were written by Michel Berger from Double Jeu, and from their discographies.
-A year later, she went back on stage and performed in a new show in the Salle Pleyel in Paris featuring new musicians.
-The repertoire featured songs written exclusively by Berger, though Gall included her own versions of songs originally performed by others.
+A year later, she performed in a show in the Salle Pleyel in Paris featuring new musicians.
+The repertoire featured songs written exclusively by Berger, but Gall included her own versions of songs originally performed by others.

 In 1996, Gall asked Jean-Luc Godard to produce the video clip of her song "Plus haut", taken from her album France.
 Godard initially refused, but later agreed, and directed a dreamy, picturesque video titled "Plus Oh!" near his residence in Rolle, Switzerland.
 It was given its first and only airing (due to copyright issues) on 20 April 1996 on the French television channel M6.

-After a year in Los Angeles, she released her eighth studio album, France, in 1996.
-That same year, she decided to headline at the Paris Olympia.
-The next year, in 1997, she announced her retirement and recorded an unplugged show for French television showcasing songs from her final album.
+After a year in Los Angeles, she released her album France in 1996.
+The same year, she headlined at the Paris Olympia.
+In 1997, she announced her retirement and recorded an unplugged show for French television showcasing songs from her final album.

 Personal life

-Gall married her collaborator and songwriter, Michel Berger, on 22 June 1976.
+Gall married her collaborator and songwriter Michel Berger on 22 June 1976.
 They had two children together, Pauline and Raphaël.

 Her daughter Pauline was diagnosed with cystic fibrosis soon after she was born.
-She and Berger had decided to focus their hopes on the progress of medical research and to keep details of Pauline's condition a secret from the public.
+She and Berger focused their hopes on the progress of medical research and to keep details of Pauline's condition a secret from the public.
 She entered into a pact with her husband to alternate their professional projects to take care of their daughter in the hope that a cure would be found.

-Michel Berger died of a heart attack in 1992, at age 44.
-In April 1993 Gall was diagnosed with breast cancer, which was successfully treated.
+Michel Berger died of a heart attack in 1992 at age 44.
+In April 1993, Gall was diagnosed with breast cancer, which was successfully treated.

 Pauline died in December 1997.
 Following the death of her daughter, Gall made only occasional public appearances.

-She was a patron of the French charity Cœurs de Femmes and a regular poker player up until her death.
+She was a patron of the French charity Cœurs de Femmes and a regular poker player until her death.